torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 interested in tech.
 If you don't like it, then that's fine.
 If you do, then great!
 You've found something fun and interesting.

-Personally, I do occasionally go to hackathons, but I don't do them super consistently.
+Personally, I do occasionally attend hackathons, but I don't go to them super consistently.
 I find that I enjoy working on projects at a slower, more long term pace.
 But I did go to hackathons a lot more in the past.
-I met some good friends, got to work on some cool projects and win a few prizes.
-Overall I think I've benefited from having attended hackathons.
+I met some good friends, worked on some cool projects and won a few prizes.
+Overall I've benefited from having attended hackathons.

 I'd especially consider going if you don't have a lot of practical experience programming.
 There's something really freeing about just